Every question made me more excited to answer the next, and all the questions have given me a renewed enthusiasm for my

 Live chats last 30 minutes; they are text-based, fast paced and fun.
 We limit the chats to 5 a day, but usually there will be fewer.
 We don’t expect you to attend every chat!

-Most people say they spend around 2 hours a day on the activity; 1 hour on live chats and another hour answering students’ questions, which can be during the evening, outside of the work day.
+Most people say they spend around 2 hours a day on the activity, o days they log in; 1 hour on live chats and another hour answering students’ questions, which can be during the evening, outside of the work day.
 Each activity usually takes place over two weeks.
 See how IAS fits into the schedule of a busy scientist.

-Taking part is two-weeks of on demand CPD, contributing to important areas of the Researcher Development Framework and helping your institution meet the Technician Commitment.
+Taking part is 4 weeks of on demand CPD, contributing to important areas of the Researcher Development Framework and helping your institution meet the Technician Commitment.
 Although some of the activity (live chats) takes place in work hours, you only sign up to what you can reasonably fit into your normal schedule.
-If a couple of days you’re not free at all, that will usually be fine.
+If a couple of days each week you’re not free at all, that will usually be fine.
 We’re more than happy to chat about any time commitment concerns, call on 01225 326 892 or contact firstname.lastname@example.org

-The activity is divided into zones with at least five scientists each.
+The activity is divided into zones with a group of scientists and schools in each one.
 Some are general zones, named after a chemical element and featuring a mix of scientists from different areas, like the Lawrencium Zone.
 Others are themed zones, such as Nuclear Zone or the Relationships Zone.
 Several zones run at the same time, for example there were 17 zones running in the March 2019 event.

 Starting on Tuesday of the second week, the person with the fewest votes will be evicted at 3pm each day, until one is left to be crowned the winner on the last Friday!
 Students get a new vote every day that week.